-The CIPFA/Solace Delivering Good Governance in Local Government framework (2016) requires local authorities to publish an Annual Governance Statement.
+The CIPFA / Solace Delivering Good Governance in Local Government framework (2016) requires local authorities to publish an Annual Governance Statement.
 This is to show that Denbighshire County Council (the Council):

-- Conducts its business in accordance with relevant laws and regulations; - · Properly accounts for and safeguards public money; - Uses its resources economically, efficiently and effectively to achieve agreed priorities that benefit local people.
+- Conducts its business in accordance with relevant laws and regulations; - Properly accounts for and safeguards public money; - Uses its resources economically, efficiently and effectively to achieve agreed priorities that benefit local people.

-The Council has adopted the 'Core Principles' which underpin the CIPFA/Solace framework to form its Corporate Governance Framework.
-The seven core principles are set out below along with an overview of the Council's governance framework:
+The Council has adopted the 'Core Principles' which underpin the CIPFA / Solace framework to form its Corporate Governance Framework.
+The seven core principles are set out below: